pthom/hello_imgui/README.md

 ### Install requirements

-1. First, you need to download and compile SDL (you need )
+1. First, you need to download and compile SDL

 Launch [tools/ios/sdl_compile_ios.sh](tools/ios/sdl_compile_ios.sh), which will download and compile SDL for iOS and the simulator, into the folder "external/SDL"